marknesh/Neighbourhood-Watch/README.md

 ## Description
-This application allows people in different neighbourhoods to connect with each other and post updates on different things happening in a particular neighbourhood.
+This application allows people in a particular neighbourhood to connect with each other and post updates on different things happening in a particular neighbourhood.
 The users are also able to see different businesses happening in a particular neighbourhood.